Interim vs Proposed Dividend: Difference and Comparison

 2. An interim dividend is paid out of profits earned till a particular date, while the proposed dividend is declared for a future period.

-3. Interim dividends are generally paid to shareholders when the company has sufficient profits, while proposed dividends are a commitment to pay a certain amount in the future.
+3. Interim dividends are paid to shareholders when the company has sufficient profits, while proposed dividends are a commitment to pay a certain amount in the future.

 Interim Dividend vs Proposed Dividend